 Winners of billfish categories will be determined by points, except Levels III, V and VI.
 In the event of a tie, the winner will be determined by the first boat to reach the most points.
 Blue Marlin weighed-in must be a minimum of 400 lbs or 110 inches or a 400 point penalty will be assessed.
 Blue Marlin will be awarded 300 points per release.
 Blue Marlin boated must be weighed-in.
 If meeting minimum length or weight it will be awarded 1 point per pound up to 599.99 lbs and 2 points per pound 600.00 or over pounds.
 All Billfish other than Blue Marlin must be released and will be awarded 75 points per release.
 Level V winner will be the first Blue Marlin reported and boated weighing 500 lbs. or more.
 Winning game fish (wahoo, yellowfin tuna, dolphin) will be determined by weight.
 In the event of a tie, the winner will be determined by the first fish weighed-in.
 Fish must be in fresh, edible condition and fit for human consumption.
 All gamefish must be weighed in the day they are caught.
 Hookup time for gamefish should NOT be reported to Tournament Headquarters.

-Released fish must be attested to by signature of the angler, boat captain and one crew member on board the boat at the time of the release on the official release form provided by the tournament committee.
-This form must be turned in to the Official Weigh Station or submitted online the day the fish is released to qualify.
+Released fish must be attested to by signature of the angler, boat captain and one crew member on board the boat at the time of the release on the official release submitted online at www.SwansboroBluewater.com.
+This form must be submitted online the day the fish is released to qualify.
 To be considered a release, the mate must touch the leader wire before the fish is released.
-In the event a boat designates on the “Release Form” a release and the captain, mate, and angler (and/or others as deemed necessary by tournament officials) are unable to successfully pass a polygraph as the same as designated, the boat shall be penalized 300 points for a blue marlin and/or 75 points for any other billfish.
+In the event a boat designates on the "Release Form" a release and the captain, mate, and angler (and/or others as deemed necessary by tournament officials) are unable to successfully pass a polygraph as the same as designated, the boat shall be penalized 300 points for a blue marlin and/or 75 points for any other billfish.
 No points shall be awarded for the fish in any category.
 Furthermore, the boat shall be penalized 300 points from the weight of the largest blue marlin weighed-in by the boat.

 Attempted weight alteration of any fish automatically disqualifies the boat from the tournament (such as inserted weights, ice, water, etc.).